 Bladder & Prostate

 The prostate is a gland that produces the fluid that carries sperm during ejaculation.
 The prostate gland surrounds the urethra, the tube through which urine passes out of the body.The increase in the number of cells (hyperplasia) result in the growth of prostate organ..
-The exact medical reason for this increase is still unknown.A variety of factors may be involved in this process, such as an Read more...
+The exact medical reason for this increase is still unknown.A variety of factors may be involved in this process, such as androgens (male hormones), estrogens, and grow Read more...

 The prostate is a gland that produces the fluid that carries sperm during ejaculation.
 The prostate gland surrounds the urethra, the tube through which urine passes out of the body.The increase in the number of cells (hyperplasia) result in the growth of prostate organ..
 The exact medical reason for this increase is still unknown.A variety of factors may be involved in this process, such as androgens (male hormones), estrogens, and growth factors and other cell signaling pathways (cell-to-cell communication).